The United Kingdom set up The Law Commission in 1965.

 People known as huers and baulkers would stand on the cliffs and shout to fishing boats, directing them toward schools of fish.

-The Act gives those on the cliffs the right of entry onto the lands of others, and a defense against trespassing.
+The Act gives those on the cliffs the right of entry onto the lands of others and defense against trespassing.

 It’s against the law to shake a carpet.